British PM Johnson kicks off election campaign as parliament blocks no-deal Brexit

 After wresting control of the lower house of parliament on Wednesday, an alliance of opposition parties and rebels expelled from Johnson’s Conservative party voted to force him to seek a three-month delay to Brexit rather than leaving without a deal on Oct.
 31, the date now set in law.

-Behind the sound and the fury of the Brexit crisis, an election now beckons for a polarized country.
+Behind the sound and the fury of the Brexit crisis, an election now beckons for a polarised country.

 The main choices on offer are Johnson’s radical insistence on leaving the EU on Oct.
 31, come what may, and Labour leader Jeremy Corbyn’s hard-left socialist vision, coupled with a promise of a fresh referendum with an option to stay in the EU.